-The Advisory Committee, comprising 6 independent science leaders and representatives of QNLM and CSIRO, provides strategic advice on the scientific direction of CSHOR.
-The first meeting of the Advisory Committee is scheduled for 3 and 4 May 2018 in Hobart.
+The Advisory Committee, comprising six independent science leaders and representatives of QNLM and CSIRO, provides strategic advice on the scientific direction of CSHOR.

 Prof AN Zhisheng, a member of the Chinese Academy of Sciences (CAS) and Foreign Associate of the National Academy of Sciences (NAS), is a well-known scientist of Earth Sciences in the world.
 He is a leading researcher in Asian monsoon dynamics and global climate change, with a focus on the evolution of Asian monsoon, its mechanisms and environmental effects.
 Based on his pioneering study on loess and other records and their climatic significance, he proposed the “monsoon control theory” which hypothesized that East Asian environmental changes were largely controlled by monsoon variations since late Cenozoic.
 His multidisciplinary research from classical Quaternary geology to Earth System Science is considered to be one of the important achievements in global change research.
 Prof AN served as Vice Chairman of INQUA from 1999 to 2007, and Vice Chair of IGBP steering committee from 2003 to 2006 (Image source: IEECAS).